Waist to Hip Ratio

 If you're ready to find out your waist-to-hip ratio, the only thing you'll need is a tape measure.

 How to Measure

 Then measure the number of inches (or centimeters) around your hips.
 Men need to measure at the tip of the hip bone.
-Women should start measuring at the widest point between the hips and buttock.
+Women should start measuring at the widest point between the hips and buttocks.
 (See the picture above.)

 Now divide the waist measurement by the hip measurement.
-Here's an example: If your waist measures 26 inches around and your hips are 33 inches, you would divide 26 by 33.
+Here's an example: If your waist measures 26 inches around and your hips are 33 inches, you divide 26 by 33.
 The answer is .78.

-Unlike other health related measurements, the lowest healthy number is not currently known for waist-to-hip ratio.
+Unlike other health-related measurements, the lowest healthy number is not currently known for waist-to-hip ratio.
 If you are concerned about being underweight, use the Body Mass Index (BMI) test to find out.

-Without even considering the ratio, if you're a man and your waistline is 40 inches or more, your risk of heart related problems is considered high.
-For women the cutoff number is 35 inches.
+Without even considering the ratio, if you're a man and your waistline is 40 inches or more, your risk of heart-related problems is considered high.
+For women, the cutoff number is 35 inches.
 Get out a tape measure; find out what your number is.
 If you're near or above the danger zone, quit making excuses.
 It's your very life that might be in jeopardy.
 Start looking into ways to save yourself today.